 CPS required Crystal to provide them with three UA’s so far, all of which have come back negative for illegal drugs.

 However, the agency recommended that she and husband Ben temporarily place the children with family members.
 A hair follicle test came back positive for meth.

-Tests can detect drugs in the urine for up to a few days.
+Drug test detection times vary, but drugs in the urine for up to a few days.
 But a hair test can register illegal substances for up to several months.
 Even though Crystal tried to explain the situation surrounding the positive result, the agency still moved forward with supervised visitations.